jg79522/MIST4610Project1/README.md

 ## Database Information:
 Name of the database: ns_F25MIST4610_59925_Group1

-Additional information: Each query listed above is marked in the database using stored procedures which can be called using the following format:
+Additional information: Each query listed above is marked in the database using stored procedures which can be called using the following format: CALL TP_Q1();